csworm-rudraksha/LinkCraft/README.md

-# URL Shortener - Complete Web Application
+# LinkCraft - Full Stack URL Shortner
+(for better Experience use on laptop or desktop)

 A full-featured URL shortening service built with Node.js, Express, MongoDB, and EJS.
 This application allows users to create short, memorable links with comprehensive analytics and user management.

-## 🚀 Features
+## Features

 ### Core Functionality
 - **URL Shortening**: Create short, unique URLs from long links